getodk/central-backend/docs/api.md

 **Added**:

-* OData Data Document requests now allow limited use of `$select`.
+* Introducting [Datasets](#reference/datasets) as part of our new Entity-Based Data Collection feature!
-* Forms can now create Datasets in the project, see [the ODK XForms specification](https://getodk.github.io/xforms-spec) for details.
+  * Forms can now create Datasets in the project, see [Creating a New Form](#reference/forms/forms/creating-a-new-form) and the [ODK XForms specification](https://getodk.github.io/xforms-spec) for details.
   * New endpoint [GET /projects/:id/datasets](#reference/datasets/datasets/datasets) for listing Datasets of a project.
   * New endpoint [GET /projects/:id/datasets/:name/download](#reference/datasets/download-dataset/download-dataset) to download the Dataset as a CSV file.
   * New endpoints for [Related Datasets](#reference/forms/related-datasets/) to see the Datasets affected by a Form.
   * New endpoint [PATCH .../attachments/:name](#reference/forms/draft-form/updating-a-draft-form-attachment) to link/unlink a Dataset to a Form Attachment.
+* OData Data Document requests now allow limited use of `$select`.

 **Changed**:

+* The following endpoints have changed with the addition of Datasets:
   * The [Extended Project](#reference/project-management/projects/listing-projects) endpoint now returns the `datasets` count for the Project.
   * The [Extended Form](#reference/forms/forms/list-all-forms) endpoint now returns the `entityRelated` flag if the form defines a Dataset schema.
   * [DELETE .../draft/attachments/:name](#reference/forms/draft-form/clearing-a-draft-form-attachment) will unlink the Dataset if there's a Dataset link to the attachment.
   * [GET .../draft/attachments/:name](#reference/forms/individual-form/downloading-a-form-attachment) will return the Dataset as a CSV file if the attachment is linked to a Dataset.
   * [GET .../draft/attachments](#reference/forms/individual-form/updating-a-draft-form-attachment) returns two additional flags `blobExists` and `datasetExists`.
   * In the [OpenRosa Form Manifest](#reference/openrosa-endpoints/openrosa-form-manifest-api/openrosa-form-manifest-api), if a Form Attachment is linked to a Dataset then the value of `hash` is the MD5 of the last updated timestamp or the MD5 of `1970-01-01 00:00:00` if the Dataset is empty.

 ### ODK Central v1.5.3